Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 Such exclusions can therefore be viewed as a source of selectivity bias if inference is to be made about an even larger set of people, such as the general population.
 For one, persons who do not have access to the Internet are excluded from the data set.
-These exclusions may be biasing in that persons with Internet access may have quite different demographic characteristics from persons who do not have Internet access.
+These exclusions may be biasing in that persons with Internet access may have quite different demographic characteristics from persons who do not have Internet access [@dutwinbuskirk2017].
 The selectivity of big data capture is similar to frame noncoverage in survey sampling and can bias inferences when researchers fail to consider it and compensate for it in their analyses.